yeokm1/pi-radio/README.md

 Hardware
 ====
 1. Raspberry Pi Model B (other models may also work)
-2. Adafruit i2c 16x2 LCD Pi Plate
+2. Adafruit i2c 16x2 LCD Pi Plate with keypad

 Dependencies
 =====